 Title: Countries where data was collected and used in story

 These datasets are collected using national probability samples that give every citizen in each country an equal chance of being selected to participate in the survey.
 Whether using census household lists or a multistage area approach, the method for selecting sampling units is always randomized.
-The samples may be stratified – or weighted – to ensure adequate and correct coverage of rural areas and minority populations.
+The samples may be stratified or weighted to ensure adequate and correct coverage of rural areas and minority populations.

 The data is collected using professionally trained enumerators.
 Quality checks are enforced at every stage of data conversion to ensure that information from paper returns is edited, coded, and entered correctly for purposes of computer analysis.

-Orb obtained access to the record level data, meaning that we had access to the full individual level data points, including a selection of survey sample weights.
+Orb Media obtained access to the record level data, meaning that we had access to the full individual level data points, including a selection of survey sample weights.

-The data collected for these surveys use standard questionnaire instrument containing a core module of identical or functionally equivalent questions.
+The data collected for these surveys uses a standard questionnaire instrument containing a core module of identical or functionally equivalent questions.
 Wherever possible, theoretical concepts are measured with multiple items in order to enable testing for construct validity.
 The wording of items is determined by balancing various criteria, including: the research themes emphasized in the survey, the comprehensibility of the item to lay respondents, and the proven effectiveness of the item when tested in previous surveys.

-These datasets were merged using stratified survey sample weights and rake weighting, a method of merging data that helps to correct for differences in survey methodology and eliminates deviations between the sample and the reference population which could skew results.
+These datasets were merged using stratified survey sample weights and rake weighting—a method of merging data that helps to correct for differences in survey methodology and eliminates deviations between the sample and the reference population which could skew results.
 The final sample included 979,169 respondents from 128 countries.
 We then used hierarchical linear modelling to estimate trends and effects over time.
 We used Wald tests to assess statistical significance.
 We used Bonferroni adjustments for the multiple models.

-In order to supplement the large global database and to encourage audience participation in the story, a survey was designed to collect real time data.
+In order to supplement the large global database and encourage audience participation in the story, a survey was designed to collect real-time data.
 The survey includes six questions that are either exact replicas of the questions asked in the large global surveys or closely adapted versions.
 This survey was circulated online to collect a convenience sample of data.
-The survey was also used in a few select countries by paid professional enumerators to collect more up to date accurate in-country data.
+The survey was also used in a few select countries by paid professional enumerators to collect more up-to-date accurate in-country data.
 At the time of writing, the 2018 data included 3,754 respondents from 52 countries.

 The indicators that were selected to measure our concepts were: